Round and round in the reach

 -The English Patient, screenplay

 Michael Ondaatje cites Bagnold’s article in the Acknowledgments of The English Patient, writing almost the exact same sentence.
-Anthony Minghella’s film has this exchange between two explorers at Abu Ballas, Father of Pots, an archeological site of hundreds of amphorae in the Western Desert that allowed ancient Egyptians to cache water and travel far beyond the Oases.
+Anthony Minghella’s film has this exchange between two explorers at Abu Ballas, Father of Clay Pots, an archeological site of hundreds of amphorae in the Western Desert that allowed ancient Egyptians to cache water and travel far beyond the Oases.
 Hajj Bashīr’s drovers could have taken Almásy to Um Qirab, Mother of Goat Skins, even farther beyond.

 The ghost in one's mouth